 “I must admit to a feeling of amazement and gratification at the growth and success of VCA.
-There are many, many people who have been responsible for making this all happen… [VBCA] has a staff of well-qualified, dedicated people in all departments, who are making contributions to VBCA’s continuing success.”
+There are many, many people who have been responsible for making this all happen… [VCA] has a staff of well-qualified, dedicated people in all departments, who are making contributions to VCA’s continuing success.”

 VCA membership has grown impressively over the years.
 Members include retail and wholesale bakeries, supermarket bakeries, donut shops, pizza restaurants, candy makers, institutional food service companies and others.